drupol/not-a-number.io/content/posts/random/2026-07-08-down-the-lora-rabbit-hole.md

 That said, there is an alternative firmware called [`microReticulum`](https://github.com/attermann/microReticulum_Firmware), which lets you run an autonomous RNode on a microcontroller without relying on an external `rnsd` instance.
-It is promising, and it is the option I use most often.
-Once deployed on your hardware, it removes the need for a separate daemon, since the daemon runs directly on the chip.
+It is a promising approach, my favorite, and it is the one I use by default.
+Once deployed on your hardware, it removes the need for a separate daemon, because the Reticulum stack runs directly on the chip.
 This is similar in spirit to how Meshtastic works, though the architecture is not exactly the same.
 A `microReticulum`-powered node can be used as a regular RNode, but it can also be configured in TNC mode (transport mode), where it autonomously routes packets for other Reticulum nodes on the LoRa mesh and can bridge that mesh to the wider Reticulum network through an internet-connected gateway.

 One of the biggest frustrations I had was seeing a bit of smoke come out of one of my RAK boards just after plugging in the new 10000mAh battery.
 I was so excited to see my Reticulum node up and running that I did not check the polarity of